Ravikiran000/Kubernetes_Mastery/Day-1/README.md

 ### Container Orchestration:
 Container orchestration is the automated process of managing (maintaining the life cycle) and scaling containerized applications.
 It simplifies the deployment, management, networking, scaling, and availability of containers across a cluster of nodes.
 ### Key Features of Container Orchestration:
-1. Automated Deployment: Streamlines the process of deploying containers across multiple servers.
+1. **Automated Deployment**: Streamlines the process of deploying containers across multiple servers.
-2. Scaling and Load Balancing: Dynamically adjusts the number of containers based on demand and distributes traffic.
+2. **Scaling and Load Balancing**: Dynamically adjusts the number of containers based on demand and distributes traffic.
-3. Service Discovery: Allows containers to locate and communicate with each other automatically.
+3. **Service Discovery**: Allows containers to locate and communicate with each other automatically.
-4. Resource Management: Allocates resources like CPU and memory efficiently across containers.
+4. **Resource Management**: Allocates resources like CPU and memory efficiently across containers.
-5. Self-healing: Restarts failed containers, replaces unhealthy nodes, and reschedules containers as needed.
+5. **Self-healing**: Restarts failed containers, replaces unhealthy nodes, and reschedules containers as needed.
-6. Networking: Provides secure communication between containers and the outside world.
+6. **Networking**: Provides secure communication between containers and the outside world.
-7. Monitoring and Logging: Tracks container performance and logs events for debugging.
+7. **Monitoring and Logging**: Tracks container performance and logs events for debugging.

 ## Kubernetes
 Kubernetes (often abbreviated as K8s) is an open-source container orchestration platform for automating the deployment, scaling, and management of containerized applications.